andreborile/andreborile/README.md

 - 👋 Hi, I’m @andreborile
 - 👀 I’m interested in ... become a software developer
 - 🌱 I’m currently learning ...
-Python, SQL for Data Science
+Cloud Infrastructure and Python and SQL for Data Science
 - 📫 How to reach me ... andre.borile@gmail.com

 <p align="center">